cogent-computing/Heed-Microcontroller/README.md

 # Setup
 The repository comes with a [Makefile](Makefile) that will install all of the python libraries required to run the scripts.
 Thescript assumes you have python and pip installed.
 The variations of the makefile are:
 ```
-make install                        Install all of the python requirements for running any part of the code
+install                        Install all of the python requirements for running any part of the code
-make test                           UnitTests for all the deployment modules
+test                           UnitTests for all the deployment modules
-make docker_build:                  Building the docker containers that can be used to deploy the microcontroller and interface
+docker_build                   Building the docker containers that can be used to deploy the microcontroller and interface
-make docker_run                     Deploying the docker containers that were built using docker_build
+docker_run                     Deploying the docker containers that were built using docker_build
+docker_run_simulated           Deploying the docker container that has the interface and simualted data for visualisation purposes
 ```

 # Usage and Examples